navcoin/navcoin-org/content/notices/2018-08-18-npip004-static-block-reward.md

 I'm personally in favour of changing the block reward to 2 NAV and increasing the Community Fund to 0.5 NAV per block.

-I would suggest bundling these changes with NPIP002 and NPIP003 so we can reduce the number of versions released.
+I would suggest bundling these changes with NPIP002 and NPIP003 into NavCoin Core v4.5.0 (4.3.0 is Open Alias, 4.4.0 is Community Fund Claims) so we can reduce the number of versions released.
 Each individual protocol change will have its own version bit, so people can vote on each individually if they only want some of the updates rather than all of them.

 If you have any comments or suggestions, please either post to the reddit thread or directly on the NPIP GitHub.